iamSlightlyWind/majors_choice/README.md

 ## Proof of concept

 While the backend of things seems simple enough, having the server run on the open web is an order of magnitude more knowledge than what I currently have right now.
-What I have in mind is to have GitHub runner run the server, preferably having it runs a docker image that I created, so it doesn't have to start over whenever I boot it up. or even better, have it run on GitHub codespace, if I understand correctly, is the same as GitHub Runner, but I will have GUI access to a port forwarding terminal.
+What I have in mind is to have GitHub runner run the server, preferably having it run a docker image that I created, so it doesn't have to start over whenever I boot it up. or even better, have it run on GitHub codespace, if I understand correctly, is the same as GitHub Runner, but I will have GUI access to a port forwarding terminal.
 This will have to be successfully tested working, as well as deployed to the server before starting the project.

 **Remote Server Workflow:**